 - your options are limited when choosing fish that thrive in a heater-free system.

 No way around these three disadvantages, but that’s not to say that it’s impossible to go heater-free!

 Humans have been enamored with fishkeeping since antiquity, way before the submersible electrical heater was a thing.
 Victorian-era tanks had a slate bottom and were heated from below (pretty much like a pot of soup!).

-What Are The Best Things To Do To Keep An Aquarium Warm?
+What Are The Best Things To Do To Keep A Fish Tank Warm Without A Heater?

 You shouldn’t practice keeping an aquarium warm with no heater when you already have an established, massive tank with tropical fish as inhabitants.
 That’s a recipe for disaster with more fatalities than you can count!

 These tips will guide you on how to set up a heater-free tank that won’t need round-the-clock effort for stabilizing the water temperature.
 We’ll discuss emergency situations later on!

 Use a smaller tank.

 Nano tanks are awesome if it’s your first time experimenting with an aquarium system sans heater.
 They are quick to heat up and will remain at a constant temperature once established with minimal effort on your part.